bmd-studio/clippet/README.md

 </div>

 ### Introduction
 This is the mono-repository for the Clippet ecosystem consisting of the various `web libraries`, `example projects` and `sound fonts`.
+These are all available in the `packages` listed below.

 ### Packages
 | Name | Path | Published | Description                  |